 Multi point response: Acoustical parameters for a specified number of receivers.

-Grid Maps: Map of room-acoustical parameters and statistics for the grid receivers.
+Grid Maps: Map of room-acoustical parameters and statistics for the grid receivers (interpolation added in version 15).

 Grid Maps of Direct Sound: Fast displayed grid map of direct sound to check the loudspeaker coverage before the room acoustical parameters are calculated.